Satchel's Pizza

-Satchel's Pizza is a restaurant in Gainesville, Florida.
+Satchel's Pizza is a pizzeria in Gainesville, Florida.
 It was opened on March 7, 2003 by Satchel Raye.

 Satchel's has become very well known in Gainesville, and can have wait times of over an hour on the weekends.
 It is common for Gainesville residents to see bumper stickers from Satchel's when driving around town.

 History

-Satchel's was opened on March 7, 2003 by Satchel Raye, the founder and owner of the restaurant.
+Satchel's Pizza was opened on March 7, 2003 by Satchel Raye, the founder and owner of the restaurant.

+Raye decorated the restaurant with souvenirs that he had collected while traveling around the country after college.
+The van he used for travel is parked outside the restaurant and makes up part of the restaurant's outdoor seating.

 Restaurant fire

 On February 28, 2012, the restaurant caught fire.
 It reopened on June 14 of the same year.
 During the downtime, Satchel Raye used Indiegogo to raise funds for its 47 employees.
 Nearly 700 people made contributions in a 16-day period, providing a total of $37,696 to the restaurant.

 Gift shop fire

 On December 5, 2016, the restaurant's outdoor seating area and gift shop, known as Lightnin' Salvage, caught fire and was destroyed.
 The restaurant itself was unharmed and remained open.
 In November 2017, Raye announced plans to reopen Lightnin' Salvage as a two-story building.

 The gift shop and live music venue reopened on December 5, 2017.
 A grand reopening event was later held on June 1, 2018.